 The 1977 version of my mother couldn’t stop staring at my face.
 She examined every detail.
-“How old are you now?”
+“How old are you?”

 Mom laughed in spite of herself.
 “You’re older than I am, son.
 How is this possible?
 Where did you come from?”

-“No there isn’t,” Mom insisted, arms folded.
+“No there aren’t,” Mom insisted, arms folded.
 She craned her neck around to look anyway.
-“Is there?”
+“Are there?”

 “Somebody’s with you?”

-“Yeah, and he’s hurt pretty bad,” I said, struggling to remember where we had kept that old yellow rope.
+“Yeah, and he’s hurt pretty bad.”
+I struggled to remember where we kept that old yellow rope.
 “Is there still rope in the mutt room?”

 Mom appeared flabbergasted, as if the revelation of something new to her was old for me.
 “You remember that?”